gordalina/cachetool/README.md

 You can have a configuration file with the adapter configuration, allowing you to call CacheTool without `--fcgi`, `--cli`, or `--web` option.

-You can pass a `--config <file>` option to the application or it will choose to load a file automaically.
+You can pass a `--config <file>` option to the application, otherwise it will choose to load a file automatically.

 The file must be named `.cachetool.yml` or `.cachetool.yaml`.
 CacheTool will look for this file on the current directory and in any parent directory until it finds one.